 If the information required is not found in the FollowMyHealth® Patient Portal or an official copy is needed, please follow the instructions below and complete the Maimonides Medical Center Authorization form to help us process your request.
-Please note, a signed Authorization form needs to be provided prior to processing.
+Please note, a signed Authorization form along with a copy of a photo ID needs to be provided prior to processing.
 Maimonides Medical Center Authorization Form

 There is a variety of ways to request your medical records, including:

 - Requests for treatment purposes (continuity of care) will be expedited; all other requests will be processed within the designated timeframe of 10 business days.

 To the request of x-rays, pathology slides, and billing records please contact the below departments.

 - Radiology Department (718) 283-7113 – [email protected]

 - Billing Department (718) 283-6740